A New Crop of Ideas for Fighting Climate Change

 Earthjustice has long advocated for rural communities harmed by pollution from industrial animal agriculture.
 Our work to demand more transparency and accountability from these facilities will also help reduce methane emissions.

-Incentives shouldn’t focus exclusively, however, on no-till and cover cropping.
+Incentives should go beyond no-till farming and cover cropping, however.
 These are good farming practices and climate-friendly, but their climate benefits can be undone by a single turn of the plow.
 Earthjustice and our allies are also exploring opportunities to develop federal incentives for long-term conservation strategies, such as agroforestry (incorporating trees and shrubs into cropland and pastureland) and perennial agriculture (plants such as fruit or nut trees that do not need annual replanting, disturbing the soil less).
 These methods ensure that carbon stays locked in plant roots and shoots.

 There’s plenty of room to incorporate carbon-soaking trees and shrubs into cropland and pastureland, especially in ecologically sensitive, marginally productive lands that are now being planted because crop insurance subsidies encourage it.
 According to a 2012 study, the widespread adoption of agroforestry practices in the United States could sequester 530 million metric tons of carbon dioxide equivalent each year, transforming agriculture into a carbon sink.